suckrowPierre/DiffuseSynth/README.md

 # WaveGenSynth
 <img width="1197" alt="synth" src="https://github.com/suckrowPierre/WaveGenSynth/assets/100494266/cd185e80-8fc1-48cf-a2e1-42aea68deaf6">

 WaveGenSynth is a unique synthesizer that leverages diffusion techniques to create playable sounds.
 It can seamlessly integrate into your musical workflow as a VST, AU, standalone application, or run directly from the source code.
-The digital instrument is the result of my bachelor thesis [Text-to-Playable-Sound: synthesizers based on latent diffusion technology](https://github.com/suckrowPierre/BachelorThesis).

 ## [Text-to-Playable-Sound: synthesizers based on latent diffusion technology](https://github.com/suckrowPierre/BachelorThesis)